-You probably hear about it occasionally in ads for various medications, and might find yourself asking: what is psoriasis?
-It’s a chronic skin disease that commonly causes itchy red spots.
-It can also cause “scales” that vary between white and silver tones, depending on the severity of the condition.
-Keep reading to learn more.
+Psoriasis is a chronic skin disease that commonly causes itchy red spots.
+It can also cause “scales” that vary between white and silver tones, depending on the severity of the condition and the type of psoriasis.

-Psoriasis is usually hereditary.
-That means that if there’s no history of it in your family, you can relax.
-Your chances of getting it are extremely low.
+Psoriasis is usually hereditary and is more likely in men than women.
+That means that if there’s no history of it in your family, your chances of getting it are extremely low.

 It starts as a regular rash but doesn’t go away when you use over-the-counter creams.
 The rash then turns a reddish color, with a flaky texture.
 There are also patches of skin that have defined edges on the rash.

 Plaque psoriasis causes a lot of itching and in some cases bleeding from dryness or excessive scratching.
 If it’s in your scalp, you’ll have white scales that look like dandruff.